Biol551-CSUN/Gomez_Final_Project/README.md

 #### Author: Diego A. Gomez-Morales

-seewave GUI is an user interface for generating publishing-ready, high quality visualizations of soundwaves for bioacoustics.
+seewave GUI is an user interface for generating publishing-ready, high quality visualizations of soundwaves (WAV) for bioacoustics.

 This is a preliminar version of an app made using Shiny.